 3) Nilotinib 300 mg orally bid; this is effective in all patients with resistance to imatinib caused by BCR-ABL1 gene mutations except for T315I, Y253H/F, E255V/K, and F359V mutations.

-5) Ponatinib 45 mg orally once daily (first-line therapy); this is effective in patients with the T315I mutation.
+5) Ponatinib 45 mg orally once daily; this is effective in patients with the T315I mutation.

-1) A major hematologic response (MCyR) (≤35% of Ph+ cells on cytogenetic examination) and/or achieving ≤10% of BCR-ABL1 transcript in real-time quantitative polymerase chain reaction after 3 months of treatment.
+2) Major hematologic response (MCyR) (≤35% of Ph+ cells on cytogenetic examination) and/or achieving ≤10% of BCR-ABL1 transcript on the International Scale (IS) in real-time quantitative polymerase chain reaction after 3 months of treatment is considered optimal.

-2) A complete cytogenetic response (CCyR) (no Ph+ cells on cytogenetic examination) and/or <1% of BCR-ABL1 transcript up to 6 months after diagnosis.
+3) Complete cytogenetic response (CCyR) (no Ph+ cells on cytogenetic examination) and/or <1% of BCR-ABL1 transcript on the IS after 6 months of treatment is optimal, 1% to 10% requires closer follow-up, and >10% warrants a change in therapy.

-2. Allogeneic hematopoietic stem cell transplantation (HSCT) should be considered in patients in the chronic phase with the T315I mutation of BCR-ABL1 or after the failure of first-line dasatinib or nilotinib treatment.
-Allogeneic HSCT is recommended in all transplant-eligible patients in chronic phase after failure of or intolerance to 2 TKIs.
+2. Allogeneic hematopoietic stem cell transplantation (HSCT) should be considered in patients in the chronic phase with the T315I mutation of BCR-ABL1 (after a trial of ponatinib therapy) or after the failure of ≥2 TKIs.

 3. Interferon alpha is used in pregnant women (monotherapy) and in patients with TKI treatment failure who are not eligible for allogeneic HSCT (in combination with cytarabine or another agent).